 Rental property owners and managers are responsible for providing safe and healthy conditions for their tenants.
-Rental property safety includes keeping tenants safe from physical harm from unsecure or damaged structures, reducing the threat of criminal intruders that could harm or threaten your tenants, and providing a property that does not negatively affect a tenant’s health.
+Rental property safety includes keeping tenants safe from physical harm from insecure or damaged structures, reducing the threat of criminal intruders that could harm or threaten your tenants, and providing a property that does not negatively affect a tenant’s health.

 Landlords and property managers can provide safe conditions for their renters by performing a few basic safety and maintenance procedures before and after a lease term.
-Safety checks will help you address risky issues before they cause additional property damage or hurt a tenant.
+Safety checks will help you address risk issues before they cause additional property damage or hurt a tenant.

 - Structural elements of the building are secure and intact, including floors, stairs, walls, and roofs

 - Common areas, like hallways and stairways, are in a safe and clean condition

 - Electrical, plumbing, heating, ventilating, and air-conditioning systems and elevators are operating safely

 - Hot water heaters and heating systems work appropriately at reasonable times

 - Known environmental toxins, like lead paint dust, asbestos, and mold, are managed appropriately